sweethearts-2025-moving-valentines day experiential

 PRINCESS CRUISES STEERS INTO POP-UP DINING

-love-by-britto.princess cruises valentines day experiential 2025Cruise ships are known for their dining experiences, and Valentine’s Day is known for competitive dinner reservations, and so to draw attention to its Love by Britto dining experience debuting at a second location onboard Star Princess this fall, Princess Cruises is popping up an opportunity to taste the “exquisite showcase” shoreside in New York City.
-The cruise line is offering “two nights of romance” with a chef-curated five-course menu, cocktails and the artwork of Romero Britto.
+love-by-britto.princess cruises valentines day experiential 2025Cruise ships are known for their dining experiences, and Valentine’s Day is known for competitive dinner reservations, and so to draw attention to its Love by Britto dining experience just before it debuted a second location onboard Star Princess, Princess Cruises popped up an opportunity to taste the “exquisite showcase” shoreside in New York City.
+The cruise line offered “two nights of romance” with a chef-curated five-course menu, cocktails and the artwork of Romero Britto.

-The dining concept, which debuted on Sun Princess, is taking place at Currents at Pier 59 on New York City’s waterfront, Feb.
-13-14, from 7-9:30 p.m.
-The cost is $214 per person—a nod to the day of Valentine’s Day, according to the brand.
-Reservations are available on Tock and proceeds will go to Save the Children.
+The dining concept, which debuted on Sun Princess, took place at Currents at Pier 59 on New York City’s waterfront.
+The cost was $214 per person—a nod to the day of Valentine’s Day, according to the brand.
+Reservations were available on Tock and proceeds went to Save the Children.

 “New York City and Princess Cruises are united by a shared spirit of romance, and both are iconic settings where love is celebrated, nurtured and cherished,” Rudi Sodamin, head of culinary arts for Princess Cruises, said in the release.
 “There’s no better place than New York City this Valentine’s Day to debut our first-ever shoreside pop-up of Love by Britto.
 Our goal is to leave New Yorkers inspired—through culinary masterpieces and Romero Britto’s vibrant artistry—by celebrating the universal language of love in this exclusive dining experience.”